I have contributed to the development and maintainance of dozens of best-selling synthesizers and guitar effects.

 I was born in 1987 and have always been interested in computers and music.
-I studied classical piano as child and electric bass in my high school years.
+I studied classical piano as child, electric bass in my high school years, and electronic music production in 2018.
 I played hundreds of gigs.

 In 2008 and 2010 I got B.Sc. and M.Sc. degrees in computer engineering from Politecnico di Torino, Turin, Italy.
-In the meanwhile I got involved in free/open source music software projects, started one of my own, and participated to two editions of the Google Summer of Code program as a mentor.
-Also, in 2008 I was an intern in an electronic engineering company developing embedded software, and in 2010/2011 I worked in a research institute on a big EU-funded project.
+In the meanwhile I got involved in free/open source music software projects, started one of my own called NASPRO, and participated to two editions of the Google Summer of Code program as a mentor.
+Also, in 2008 I was an intern at Digitec, an electronic engineering company, developing embedded software, and in 2010/2011 I worked at ISMB, a research institute, on a big EU-funded project.

 From April 2015 to December 2017 I have been leading DSP research and development at Arturia in Grenoble, France.

 Since March 2018 I work as a freelancer from Italy.
 I am today:

 - member of the Association of Engineers of the Province of Salerno (sez.
 A, n.
 7093);